blabla1337/skf-labs/OWASP-Grant-rules.md

 Hello everybody!

-Recently, we got granted a generous amount of money from \s\s our friends at [Contrast](https://www.contrastsecurity.com/).
-This grant \s\s helps us to develop more labs so we can expand our training curriculum \s\s on SKF.
+Recently, we got granted a generous amount of money from
+our friends at [Contrast](https://www.contrastsecurity.com/).
+This grant
+helps us to develop more labs so we can expand our training curriculum
+on SKF.

 ---